e-mail: bok@dhit.pl

 Apart from immense strength, neodymium magnets have the following advantages:

-• Key role in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical apparatus or other highly developed apparatuses.
+• Key role in advanced technologically fields – are utilized in HDD drives, electric motors, medical devices and very highly developed apparatuses.

 Disadvantages of neodymium magnets:

-• Potential hazard arising from small pieces of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of children's health.
-It's also worth noting that tiny parts of these devices can complicate diagnosis in case of swallowing.
+• Potential hazard associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the context of child safety.
+Furthermore, miniscule components of these devices can be problematic in medical diagnosis in case of swallowing.

 Neodymium magnets can become demagnetized at high temperatures.